About WLC

 The Board of Regents approved a comprehensive curriculum plan in 1984, and an evaluation team from the North Central Association of Colleges and Schools concurred with the Board’s decision, agreeing that the necessary planning and resources existed to enable Wisconsin Lutheran College to move toward accreditation as a baccalaureate degree-granting institution.

 In 1985, two and a half acres adjacent to the college were purchased for future campus development.
 In May of 1987, the first 12 students graduated from the new four-year curriculum with baccalaureate degrees, and the college was granted initial accreditation.
 Accreditation status by the Higher Learning Commission was reaffirmed in 2005 and 2015.
-In 2010, the college began offering an adult degree completion program and a Master of Arts degree.
+In 2010, the college began offering an adult degree completion program and master's degree programs.

 In 1988, the Marvin M. Schwan Library was completed and dedicated.
 In 1991, construction began on a second building, the Recreation Complex.
 A third building, the Center for Arts and Performance, was completed in 1996, and the Campus Center was finished and dedicated in 1998.
 Two new residence halls were dedicated in 2000, and a new academic building was completed in 2004.
 The college’s purchase of 26 acres of nearby land on the Milwaukee County Grounds in 2003 enabled athletic fields to be developed and dedicated in 2005.
 The Outdoor Athletic Center opened at the athletic fields in 2011.
 A new residence hall on Wisconsin Avenue opened in 2014, and a parking center opened in 2016.